Hilbert's basis theorem for non-associative and hom-associative Ore extensions: Preliminaries

 \section{Preliminaries}

-Throughout this paper, by \emph{non-associative} algebras we mean algebras which are not necessarily associative, which includes in particular associative algebras by definition.
-We also follow the convention of calling a non-associative algebra $A$ \emph{unital} if there exist an element $1\in A$ such that for any element $a\in A$, $a\cdot 1=1\cdot a=a$.
-By \emph{non-unital} algebras, we mean algebras which are not necessarily unital, including unital algebras as a subclass.
+Throughout this paper, by \emph{non-associative} algebras we mean algebras which are not necessarily associative, including in particular associative algebras.
+We call a non-associative algebra $A$ \emph{unital} if there exists an element $1\in A$ such that for any element $a\in A$, $a\cdot 1=1\cdot a=a$.
+By \emph{non-unital} algebras, we mean algebras which are not necessarily unital, including unital algebras by definition.